Courses and tutorials of the University Library

 This class is intended to give you an insight into offers of the university library, their usage, and answers to faculty/chair specific questions.
 (Contacts & contact partners, confined materials, book suggestions/accession lists, course reserves, usage of the library system/interlibrary loans, online services)

 We offer various sessions for high schoolers, whether it's doing a thematic literature search for the "W-Seminar" or spending an entire morning at the University Library, under the motto "Be a student for a day".

 Information literacy is something that is not just pertinent to universities but also for schools.
 Therefore, we regularly offer courses to school teachers.
-The themes are "Fit for a W-Seminar" and "Professional internet search and knowledge management on the web".
+The themes are "Fit for a W-Seminar" and "Professional internet research and use of online resources".